|Sean Fleming||Library Director|

 For more information about meeting room use, eligibility, scheduling, and fees, please review the LEBANON PUBLIC LIBRARIES MEETING ROOM POLICY

 Museum passes are available by reservation.
 Each pass may be checked out for 3 days only, no renewals.
 Please call the Lebanon Library at 448-2459 or ask at any circulation desk.

 McAuliffe-Shepard Discovery Center, Concord, NH

-2 passes may go out each day; Each pass offers free admission to exhibit galleries for 4 people; Not valid for special events, programs, planetarium shows or workshops. www.starhop.com .
+2 passes may go out each day; Each pass offers free admission to exhibit galleries for 4 people; Not valid for special events, programs, planetarium shows or workshops.
+Open year round. www.starhop.com .
 AVAILABLE AT BOTH LEBANON AND KILTON.

 Currier Museum of Art, Manchester, NH

-1 pass; Each pass admits 2 adults any day the museum is open; Children 17 and under free; Allows participation in any programs that are free with admission. www.currier.org AVAILABLE AT BOTH LEBANON AND KILTON.
+1 pass available each day; The pass admits 2 adults any day the museum is open; Children 17 and under free; Allows participation in any programs that are free with admission.
+Open year round. www.currier.org AVAILABLE AT BOTH LEBANON AND KILTON.

 The Fells Historic Estate & Gardens on Lake Sunapee, NH

-1 pass; Free admission to the Main House, grounds, gardens, trails, and art exhibits for up to 2 adults and all accompanying children under age 16 (not intended for large group admission); Tickets for programs and events for which separate admission applies must be purchased by the patron. www.thefells.org.
+2 passes are available each day.
+Free admission to the Main House, grounds, gardens, trails, and art exhibits for up to 2 adults and all accompanying children under age 16 (not intended for large group admission); Tickets for programs and events for which separate admission applies must be purchased by the patron.
+Open year round. www.thefells.org.
 AVAILABLE ONLY AT LEBANON LIBRARY

 VINS: Vermont Institute of Natural Science, Quechee, VT